m3hrdadfi/zabanshenas/README.md

 ## How to Use

 You can use this code snippet to identify the most likely language of a written document.
-You just have to say: ZABANSHENAS (language detector) -> BESHNAS (do detect) 😎.
+You just have to say: ZABANSHENAS (detector) -> BESHNAS (detect) 😎.

 *Sounds interesting, doesn't it?*